 Acts 2 is the start of the church.
 Peter is preaching to the Jews:

-He tells them to be saved from a perverse generation!
+He tells them by calling on His name, Jesus will save them from a perverse generation!

 And with many other words he testified and exhorted them, saying, “Be saved from this perverse generation.”
 Then those who gladly received his word were baptized; and that day about three thousand souls were added to them.Acts 2:40-41

-And as a result three thousand were ‘saved from the perverse generation’.
-Yes they were born again and entered into sonship.
-But salvation is related to the generation they were in, not the new birth.
+And as a result, three thousand were saved from the perverse generation.
+Yes, the three thousand were born again and entered into sonship.
+But salvation is related to the current Jewish generation going through the Jewish wars and great tribulation, not the new birth.

 praising God and having favor with all the people.
 And the Lord added to the church daily those who were being saved.Acts 2:47

 Peter has explained what salvation relates to: saved from the perverse generation.
-Why would they need to be saved from that generation?
+Why would they need to be protected from that generation?

 Because Peter has explained what is going to happen to that generation: